It is very white, with a sharp taste.

 The cheeses are then moved to shelves in warehouse, and aged, being turned every two weeks.

-Making the cheese commercially started in the early 1980s, after Ruth’s mother taught her to make it.
-Ruth and John started off with 40 Holstein Friesian cows, making only four 22 pound (20kg) cheeses a day.
+Making the cheese commercially started in the early 1980s, after Ruth’s mother taught her to make it in the late 1970s.
+Ruth and her husband John started off with 40 Holstein Friesian cows, making only four 20 kg (22 pound) cheeses a day.
 At first, they coated the cheese in wax, but then switched to the buttered cloth for better aging.

 In 1985, the cheese was declared the Supreme Champion at the British Cheese Awards.